-If you have ever received a business loan, you may see what is called a UCC filing statement on your report.
-You might worry and think “What is this?
+You might wonder, “What is this?
 How did it get there?
-What does it do, and how do I get rid of it?”
+What does it do and how do I get rid of it?”

-- contracts and legal intervention became cluttered and unmanageable during business dealings due to a lack of regulation and competing interests
+- Contracts and legal intervention became cluttered and unmanageable during business dealings because of a lack of regulation and competing interests

-Essentially, there was a need to create a blanket of standards by which, say, a business in Kentucky could quickly and fairly find funding for new equipment or a Merchant Cash Advance (MCA) from a lender in Pennsylvania.
+Essentially, there was a need to create a blanket of standards by which, for example, a business in Kentucky could quickly and fairly find funding for new equipment through a merchant cash advance (MCA) from a lender in Pennsylvania.

 The full Uniform Commercial Code is made up of 9 articles.
 These articles cover business dealings including the sale and lease of goods, funding transfers, letters of credit, investment securities and others.